pingcap/docs/develop/dev-guide-gui-mysql-workbench.md

 > **Warning:**
 >
-> MySQL Workbench is not full supported TiDB.
+> MySQL Workbench does not fully support TiDB.
 MySQL Workbench can connect to TiDB, because of TiDB is a MySQL-compatible database.
 So the MySQL Workbench will treat TiDB as a MySQL.
-But there some errors might be occered when you are using it.
-If it is possible, recommand you use some other free GUI tools, they supported TiDB officially:
+But some errors might  occur when you are using it.
+It is recommended that you use other free GUI tools like the ones below, as they supported TiDB officially:
 >
 > - [DataGrip](/develop/dev-guide-gui-datagrip.md)
 > - [DBeaver](/develop/dev-guide-gui-dbeaver.md)